geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 Identify Features
 -----------------

 This service can be used to discover features at a specific location.
+Here is a `complete list of layers <../../../api/faq/index.html#which-layers-have-a-tooltip>`_ for which this service is available.

 URL
 ^^^